 Before closing the hood, check to see that you have not forgotten any tools, rags, etc. and return the support rod to its clip-this prevents rattles.
-Then lower the hood and make sure it locks into place.
+Then lower the hood make sure it locks into place.
 If necessary, press down gently on the front edge to lock it.
+To deter the vehicle theft, the system is designed to give an alarm if any of the side doors, back door or hood is forcibly unlocked or opened or the battery terminal is disconnected and then reconnected when the vehicle is locked.